Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

     * The About page contains a short compelling text about the company, a brief video and links to press articles concerning the company should the user wish to find out more.

 * As a First Time User, I want to be able to easily locate thier social media links to gather more information.
-    * Links to the companies social media platforms in the form of icons are found in the footer of every page.
+    * Links to the companies social media platforms in the form of icons are found in the footer of every page on all screen sizes.

 #### Returning User Goals: